redis/docs/content/operate/kubernetes/architecture/_index.md

 weight: 1
 ---

 Redis Enterprise for Kubernetes gives you the speed and durability of [Redis Enterprise](https://redis.io/redis-enterprise/advantages/), with the flexibility and ease of use Kubernetes (K8s) provides.
-Redis Enterprise for Kubernetes uses a custom operator and custom controllers to bring the best of Redis Enterprise to Kubernetes platforms.
+Redis Enterprise for Kubernetes uses a the Kubernetes operator pattern and custom controllers to bring the best of Redis Enterprise to Kubernetes platforms.

 The image below illustrates the components of a single namespace, three node deployment.